LATEST UPDATE - Monday 8th March

 To further support existing students support students the University will ‘underwrite funded extensions of up to 6 months for our PhD students in their final year of funding, whose academic progress has been affected by the COVID-19 pandemic, who either receive funding from UK research funders or who are directly funded by the University, and whose funding is due to end between 1 April 2020 and 31 March 2021’.
 Decisions about PGRs not in the final year of funding will be made in due course.
 The YGRS is working with colleagues across the University to ensure that students are given a meaningful and safe research experience.

-All updates and information for PGR students and supervisors are signposted from the York Gradate Research School webpages.
-This includes links to policy and assessment changes detailed on the University's Coronavirus Information for Postgraduate Researchers webpage.
+All updates and information for PGR students and supervisors are signposted from the York Graduate Research School homepage.
+This includes links to policy and assessment changes detailed on these pages.
 PGR students are asked to contact their supervisor and Department about questions related to their research.

 We have compiled a list of the latest information received to date from our main funders.
 Our main funders, such as UKRI, have asked that, for now, universities and their staff do not contact them individually about specific grants/applications.
 Please be assured that we are in constant contact with the main funders and will update information here as soon as definitive information is available.

 The Research Grants Operations Team in Research & Enterprise will continue to provide the necessary support for research grants, offering the existing levels of service but working remotely.
-Where there has been clear advice from the funder about its approach to contingency (e.g. no-cost extensions are allowed and will enable your project to complete), change requests should be processed as usual though your relevant RGO contact person and we ask that you contact them directly.
-R&E is also working with HR and others in relation to the small number of funders and sponsors who have enquired about the University’s policy in relation to the UK Government’s Coronavirus Job Retention Scheme.
+Where there has been clear advice from the funder about its approach to contingency (e.g. no-cost extensions are allowed and will enable your project to complete), change requests should be processed as usual through your relevant RGO contact person and we ask that you contact them directly.

 Please contact your relevant Grant Coordinator via email with non-covid-19 related queries and remember that all normal approval processes apply.